Can you buy presentation charisma from a good public speaking or presentation coach?

-A really good presentation coach can teach you a great deal about how to engage and connect with an audience with confidence, authority and impact.
-Much of what you need to know about how to craft and deliver a memorable presentation has already been written about.
+A really good presentation coach can teach you a great deal about how to present with confidence, clarity and impact.

 What about presentation charisma?

 It’s one of those words you don’t really hear too often these days, it’s a bit like hearing someone say ‘oh gosh’ or ‘crikey’.
-It’s a shame though, because it’s one of those things that if you have it can make a massive difference to the impact you have when you speak and present to an audience.
+It’s one of those things that can make a massive difference to the impact you have when you present to an audience.

 To talk about ‘charisma’ feels a bit nebulous.
 In fact, I’m not certain many people know what it means exactly but strangely it’s one of those things that you know when you see it.

-Sadly, it doesn’t matter how much money you have it’s just not something you can buy or learn from a presentation coach.
+Sadly, it doesn’t matter how much money you hav, charisma just isn’t something you can buy or learn from a presentation coach.

-It’s one of those things you either have or you don’t.
+Presentation charisma is one of those things you either have or you don’t

-To me, charisma is that air of confidence, self- comfort, charm and grace that means you can talk about anything and your audience will still hang on to your every word.
+To me, presentation charisma is that air of confidence, self- comfort, charm and grace.
+You can talk about anything and your audience will still hang on to your every word.
 It’s a personal confidence and self-belief that can move even the most reticent listener.

 When you have charisma the bottom line is you’re like a people magnet.

-Unfortunately, there is no magic formula for charisma and even with all of our experience and knowledge it’s not something a Mindful Presenter coach can just miraculously give you on a day or two’s training.
+Unfortunately, there is no magic formula for charisma.
+Even with all of our experience and knowledge it’s not something a Mindful Presenter coach can just miraculously give you on a day or two’s training.

 Whilst we can’t give it to you, here’s what we’d suggest and help you with to tap into your personal charisma: